MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M10-empower-workforce-copilot-legal/4-use-word-summarize-vendor-contract.md

+# Exercise 1, Task 2: Use Copilot in Word to summarize a vendor contract
+---
 As an Associate Counsel at Boulder Innovations, you're tasked with reviewing a new supplier agreement for a potential partnership with VanArsdel, Ltd. The plan is for VanArsdel to supply materials for the company’s new toy line of remote-controlled cars.
 The contract is lengthy, and while you need to ensure all the key terms align with Boulder Innovations’ business objectives, there’s a tight deadline to summarize the document for senior management.
 You must distill the most important details of the agreement—such as terms related to payment, termination, liability, and governing law—into a clear, concise summary that internal stakeholders can quickly review.

 To streamline this process, you plan to use Copilot in Word to automatically generate a summary of the contract, flag any potential red flags or unusual clauses, and provide suggestions for improving unclear sections.
 Copilot can help you focus on critical areas like indemnity clauses and termination terms, allowing you to identify any risks or areas for clarification.
 By utilizing Copilot’s suggestions and formatting tools, you can create a clear summary that you can easily share with other departments and leadership, ensuring Boulder management makes informed decisions before moving forward with the vendor.